dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/navigation-overview.md

 - XBAPs and HTML pages from the same domain can create and share cookies.

-- Cookies are dispatched when XBAPs and loose [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] pages make Web requests.
+- Cookies are dispatched when XBAPs and loose XAML pages make Web requests.

 - Both top-level XBAPs and XBAPs hosted in IFRAMES can access cookies.